 - Easy to use interface

 - Seems that the product is out of date

 - Cannot expand the memory

-The software and design innovations that are packed into the Garmin Approach G6 are designed to take your gaming experience to the next level.
+The software and design innovations that are packed into the Garmin Approach G10 are designed to take your gaming experience to the next level.
 It comes with more than 25,000 preloaded worldwide courses and an internal rechargeable battery that lasts up to 15 hours so you can play an entire weekend on a single charge.
-It has a sleek and slim design for better playability option.
+It has a sleek and slim design for a better playability option.

-The device still features a glove-friendly, water-resistant 2.6-inch transflective colors TFT touchscreen golf GPS with 2 buttons provided for instant access to Green View, Shot Measure and Digital Scorecard.
+The device still features a glove-friendly, water-resistant 2.6-inch transflective colours TFT touchscreen golf GPS with 2 buttons provided for instant access to Green View, Shot Measure and Digital Scorecard.
 The fact that the device is waterproof and tough makes it enough to take the rigours of the game.
 The device doubles as a digital scorecard for your foursome with scoring options for Stroke Play, Stableford, Skins and Match Play with adjustable handicaps.

 The enhanced stat tracking feature included in the device keeps track of fairways hit, greens in regulation and putts per round.
 That not only help you check your stats during the round, but you also can download and print them from your home computer.

 - Preloaded with over 27,000 worldwide courses